geddski/csstyle/README.md

 # csstyle
-Simple, structured, computer science approach for styling the web like a genius.
+Simple, structured, computer science approach for styling the web.

 CSS is an unwieldy beast that, without strict discipline, will eventually destroy your soul. csstyle makes it fun and easy again by giving you five intuitive abstractions to work with, exercising that strict